 This is why nailing your keywords is so important, meaning that you’ll need to have a strong list at your disposal.
-Keyword research is an essential part of your strategy, as these terms can be applied across your marketing materials.
+Keyword research is essential to your strategy, as you can apply these terms across your marketing materials.
 From your website content to your search advertising campaigns, keywords are one of the best tools to connect with your audience.

 So, what are they anyway?
-Keywords are specific words and phrases that you insert into your copy, as well as the terms that your audience searches for when they’re looking for your business.
-Search engines like Google will return all the results that they deem to be most relevant when your audience uses your keywords.
-If you use the right ones and optimize with SEO guidelines in mind, then you can help your website get a higher SERP ranking.
+Keywords are specific words and phrases that you insert into your copy and the terms your audience searches for when they’re looking for your business.
+Search engines like Google will return all the results they deem most relevant when your audience uses your keywords.
+If you use the right ones and optimize with SEO guidelines, you can help your website get a higher SERP ranking.

 Now that you understand that keywords are a critical part of your SEO marketing strategy, we’ve got the ultimate guide to help you with your research.
 Learn more here: Your Ultimate Guide to Keyword Research.

 Are you finding it difficult to be noticed by your audience and gain authority in your industry?
 You need backlinks!
 Backlinks are links from another website or your own pages back to a specific web resource on your site.
 These are incredible for your website’s performance when located on other reputable sites but a detriment if coming from shady ones.

 When used well, backlinks can help establish a higher search engine ranking for your website since they are one of the most important factors that companies like Google look at.

 There are many different types of backlinks that you can use including:

 - Referral links